Certain Allergy Medications Can Seriously Impact Your Ability to Drive or Operate Machinery

-some antihistamines, especially when taken with other medications or alcohol, can make you feel drowsy, unfocused and slow to react
+some antihistamines, especially when taken with other medications or alcohol, can make you drowsy, unfocused and even slow to react

 When your body comes into contact with whatever triggers your allergy, it produces chemicals called histamines.
 Histamines cause the tissue in your nose to swell (making it feel stuffy), your nose and eyes to run, and your eyes to itch.
 Some people develop itchy skin rashes known as hives.
 Medications containing antihistamines, drugs which counteract the effect of histamines, can help relieve many different types of allergies, including hay fever and food allergies.